Please continue to check this page regularly as we will update it with information - Latest update 16/04/2023

 To book please contact your local axess clinic on 0300 323 1300 or book online below

-Although monkeypox can affect anyone, the majority of those cases are currently among gay and bisexual men and other men who have sex with men.
+Although MPOX can affect anyone, the majority of those cases are currently among gay and bisexual men and other men who have sex with men.
 Monkeypox is transmitted through close contact, so is likely being passed on during sex rather than sexual transmission.

-Initial symptoms of monkeypox include fever, headache, muscle aches, backache, swollen glands, chills and exhaustion.
+Initial symptoms of MPOX include fever, headache, muscle aches, backache, swollen glands, chills and exhaustion.
 New unexpected or unusual spots, ulcers and blisters can develop anywhere on the body, including the face and other parts of the body including the hands, abdomen and genitals.

 The spots can change and goes through different stages.
 They can look like chickenpox, anogenital herpes or syphilis, before finally forming a scab, which later falls off.
 Some people have only had one or a few spots.